sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteChannelMetadata

-> void DeleteChannelMetadata (string channelType, string channelUrl, string apiToken = null, string key = null)
+> void DeleteChannelMetadata (string apiToken, string channelType, string channelUrl, string key = null)

 Delete a channel metadata - When deleting all items of a channel metadata